stan-alam/AWS/SaAWS/Chap01/notes.md

 ##3.
 Design Push-based, Event-driven pipelines

    Systems can be built from scratch or monolithic systems can be re-engineered to take advantage of SA.
    **Event-Drive, Push-based pipeline to show how quickly a system can be put together, e.g. to encode video to different bitrates and formats**.
+This can be achieved by connecting to **Amazon's Simple Storage ( S3 ), Lambda and Elastic transcoder**.